ahadji05/pp-template/include/ppt/containers/README.md

 ## Containers are generic data-structures that serve as building-blocks for the development of portable applications.
+Within the context of object-oriented programming, they represent the main entities of the application we are developing.

-Containers such as the example container `X` below, are generic data-structures (e.g. class, or struct) with respect to a template parameter called `MemSpace`.
+Containers, such as the example container `X` below, are generic data-structures (e.g. `class`, or `struct`) with respect to a template parameter called `MemSpace`, which determines the location of the data.

 ```cpp
 template<class MemSpace>